yomidevs/local-audio-yomichan/README.md

 <!-- TODO uncomment when AnkiconnectAndroid release is close to being out as well
 These instructions only work on the PC release of Anki.
-If you wish to use this on AnkiDroid, see [here](https://github.com/KamWithK/AnkiconnectAndroid).
+If you wish to use this on Android, see [here](https://github.com/KamWithK/AnkiconnectAndroid).
-There is currently no way of using this on AnkiMobile.
+There is currently no way of using this on iOS/AnkiMobile.
 -->

 1. Download all the required audio files.